Chia Seeds Versus Flaxseeds: What’s the Big Difference?

 2. One Bowl Vegan Chocolate Zucchini Banana Bread

 Pro tip: Adding zucchini to your bread recipe makes it extra moist.
 And when you add flax and chocolate chips, it's as sweet as it is nutrient-dense.
+A win-win.

-3. Raw Flax seed Crackers
+3. Raw Flaxseed Crackers

 The nutty, crunchy flavor of flax seeds makes them the perfect addition to a salty, savory snack.
 Pair these with your favorite hummus, dip, or avocado slices for a savory snack filled with super-satisfying fiber.

-4. Keto Flaxseed Cinnamon Bun Muffins
+4. Flaxseed Cinnamon Bun Muffins

+TL;DR?
 Whether you decide to try flax or chia seed (or both) these small seeds pack a powerful nutrition punch.
 There's an entire world out there beyond chia pudding, so this is the perfect excuse to break out the fall baking ingredients and get to work.
 Flax pumpkin spice muffins, anyone?

 This black bean brownie recipe is a delicious way to use flaxseeds: